volodymyrhudyma/blog/content/blog/the-best-momentjs-alternatives.md

 Refer to the [install guide](https://moment.github.io/luxon/docs/manual/install.html) for instructions on making sure your platform has access to the Intl APIs and the ICU data to power it.

-**This is especially important for Node, which doesn't ship with ICU data by default**.
+**This is especially important for Node, which does not ship with ICU data by default**.

 To learn how locales work in Luxon, see the [official documentation](https://moment.github.io/luxon/docs/manual/intl.html).